-I have taught more than 20 different undergraduate and graduate courses, including large university service classes, introductory psychology courses, upper-level undergraduate seminars, and graduate seminars for doctoral students.
-In addition, I have developed large on-line courses and graduate field workshops taught in UNESCO World Heritage sites.
+I have taught more than 25 different undergraduate and graduate courses, including large university service classes, introductory psychology courses, upper-level undergraduate seminars, and graduate seminars for doctoral students.
+Also, I have developed and taught graduate fieldwork courses conducted in UNESCO World Heritage sites.

 Mentorship is an important aspect of my academic identity.
 I have supervised hundreds of undergraduate research assistants in my lab, chairing more than 20 senior thesis projects, with several published in top journals.
 The majority of research assistants from our lab go directly to graduate studies after graduation, and several of them are now tenured psychology professors.